Indian Super League: Coaches

-Managers or head coaches in the ISL are involved in day-to-day running of the team, including the training, team selection and player acquisition.Their influence varies from club-to-club and is related to the ownership of the club.
+Managers or head coaches in the ISL are involved in the day-to-day running of the team, including the training, team selection, and player acquisition.
+Their influence varies from club to club and is related to the ownership of the club.
 An AFC 'Pro' Diploma license, which is the final coaching qualification available in AFC member nation, and follows the completion of the AFC 'B' Diploma and AFC 'A' Diploma licenses, or any equivalent coaching license is required by a head coach in ISL.
 Moreover, every head coach must have at least one Indian assistant coach who must also possess an AFC 'Pro' Diploma license, although an Indian goalkeeping coach is not considered as an assistant coach to fulfil the aforementioned criterion.
 Unqualified caretaker manager can be appointed to fill the gap between the managerial departure and a new appointment.

-Historically ISL has seen a flurry of coaches incoming and outgoing each season, with most of the coaches serving for a season or two at a single club.
-Sergio Lobera is the longest serving coach in the league (970 days) with Goa, while Habas has been a coach in the league for the longest cumulative duration (1,906 days) serving at three clubs.
-Based on achievements, Lobera remains the most successful coach in ISL with the League Winner's Shield with Goa in 2019–20 and another of the Shield and the ISL Championship with Mumbai City in 2020–21.
+Sergio Lobera holds the record for most matches coached in the Indian Super League with 127, which he managed from 2017 to 2021, and from 2023 to 2025.
+Sergio Lobera (two ISL League Shields and one ISL Cup), José Francisco Molina (one ISL League Shield and two ISL Cups) and Antonio López Habas (one ISL League Shield and two ISL Cups), who won three titles each, have been the most successful head coach in the Indian Super League.
+Habas have managed the most teams in the Indian Super League, having taken charge of four different clubs.